burrrata/cryptoeconomics.study_rust_edition/src/ch1/centralized_payment_processor.md

         println!("This is your account: {:#?}", self.accounts.get(&pub_key).unwrap());
     }

-    // create a tx and add it to the pending_tx pool pub fn new_signed_tx(&mut self,
+    // Create A TX And Add It To The pending_tx Pool pub fn new_signed_tx(&mut self,
                   sender_pub_key: i32,
                   sender_priv_key: i32,